Keck-FOBOS/fiberlab/docs/help/fiberlab_browse_images.rst

     positional arguments:
       root                  Directory with output files.

-    optional arguments:
+    options:
-      -h, --help            show this help message and exit -i IMAGE, --image IMAGE
-                            Name of single file to show.
+      -h, --help            show this help message and exit -i, --image IMAGE     Name of single file to show.
 If provided, -s and -e arguments are ignored. (default: None)
-      -s SEARCH, --search SEARCH
-                            Search string for image names (default: None) -e EXT, --ext EXT     Image extension (default: .fit) -z ZLIM ZLIM, --zlim ZLIM ZLIM
-                            The upper and lower values to use for the image plot limits.
+      -s, --search SEARCH   Search string for image names (default: None) -e, --ext EXT         Image extension (default: .fit) -z, --zlim ZLIM ZLIM  The upper and lower values to use for the image plot limits.
 Default is to plot +/- 5 sigma around the image mean. (default: None)